carlislerainey/latent-dissent/README.md

     dissent <- rio::import("https://raw.githubusercontent.com/carlislerainey/latent-dissent/master/latent-dissent.csv")

- I don't even know how to open a data set in Stata, but you can download the `.dta` file by clicking [here](https://github.com/carlislerainey/latent-dissent/blob/master/latent-dissent.dta?raw=true).
+You can download the `.dta` file by clicking [here](https://github.com/carlislerainey/latent-dissent/blob/master/latent-dissent.dta?raw=true).
 ## The Data

 The figure below shows the relationships among the four measures of dissent.
 Notice that these measures are relatively uncorrelated with each other.